Yipara logoYipara

 +

-For mild ear issues, you can gently clean the outer ear with a vet-approved ear cleaning solution.
-However, most cat ear infections require prescription medication — antibiotics, antifungals, or anti-parasitic drops depending on the cause.
+For mild ear issues, you can gently clean the outer ear with a pet-safe ear cleaning solution.
+However, most cat ear infections require prescription medication — drops, ointments, or oral medication depending on the cause.
 Never use hydrogen peroxide, alcohol, or human ear drops on cats — these can cause serious damage to the delicate ear tissue.
 Always consult your vet for proper treatment.

 Can cat ear infections resolve on their own?